bxlab/cmdb-quantbio/assignments/bootcamp/parsing_gff/slides_asynchronous_or_livecoding_resources/README.md

 # Writing a GFF file parser

-Let'st start by looking at the GFF file format.
+Let's start by looking at the GFF file format.
 Because these are meant to be a flexible file format, it contains some required information and lots of optional information.
 The rows include:

 1. **seqid**  The name of the sequence where the feature is located